gabischool/Introduction-to-JavaScript/README.md

-# Introduction To JavaScript
+# Description

-The module is the afternoon assignment or task that students work through independently.
-This expands on the live lecture completed earlier with the instructor.
+this is an assignment tackling on numerous javascript foundations.

-## JavaScript Foundations
+## Author

+Mohamed, Abdirahman

-## Objectives
+## Objectives of the Assignment

-- use let, const, var and demonstrate their differences.
+- I will use let, const, Var and demonstrate them.
-- understand and be able to use arrays.
-- write a basic for loop / while loop.
+- I will also use  a basic for loop.
-- write control flow using if/else statements.
+- I will aslo used conditional statements like : if/else statements.
-- use function declarations, expressions, and arrow functions and describe their differences

 ## Introduction

-Today you'll worth through 5 JavaScript Tasks to practice today's objectives and get familiar and comfortable with the foundations of JavaScript.

 Assignments are outlined in the `index.js` file, please read the instructions carefully for each task and complete it.
 Note that you may have to use your googling skills to research and look things up if you do not have all the information you need to complete the task.